mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 objects.push(earthMesh);
 ```

-Here we made a `Object3D`.
+Here we made an `Object3D`.
 Like a `Mesh` it is also a node in the scene graph
 but unlike a `Mesh` it has no material or geometry.
 It just represents a local space.

 Our new scene graph looks like this